-- 2.1) Hook up the photo transistor in a sourcing configuration (collector to +5V) with a 100k load resistor to ground.
-The photo transistor should be placed on the opposite end of the proto-board from the IR LED (along long axis).
+2.1) Hook up the photo transistor in a sourcing configuration (collector to +5V) with a 100k load resistor to ground.
+The photo transistor should be placed on the opposite end of the protoboard from the IR LED (along long axis).
 Aim the photo transistor at the IR LED (the sensitive region, and the emitter of the LED are opposite the leads).
-You get power & ground from the bench-top power supplies, plugged into the power and ground rails of the protoboard. - 2.2) Draw a schematic of the configuration in 2.1. - 2.3) Using the Oscilloscope, look at the output of the photo transistor.
+You get power & ground from the bench-top power supplies, plugged into the power and ground rails of the protoboard.

+2.2) Draw a schematic of the configuration in 2.1.

+Using the Oscilloscope, look at the output of the photo transistor.
 Make a 'scope face drawing of what you see.

 2.4) Hook up the photo transistor in a sinking configuration (emitter to ground) with a 100k load resistor to power.
 The photo transistor should be placed on the opposite end of the protoboard from the IR LED (along long axis).
 Aim the photo transistor at the IR LED (the sensitive region, and the emitter of the LED are opposite the leads).
 2.5) Draw a schematic of the configuration in 2.4.
 2.6) Using the Oscilloscope, look at the output of the photo transistor.
 Make a 'scope face drawing of what you see.
 2.7) Explain the differences between the drawings for parts 2.3 & 2.6.
 2.8) Replace the 100k load resistor with a 1k load resistor and return the circuit to the sourcing configuration.
 2.9) What is the impact on the output of the photo transistor?

-In the report: The 'scope face drawings from 2.3 & 2.6, the schematics from 2.2 & 2.5 as well as the answers to the questions in 2.7 & 2.9

-Part 3: Op-Amps Reading: Horowitz & Hill sections 4.01-4.09, CKO Ch.
-10 and 12.
-Assignment: Complete the following exercises.
+In the report: n the report: The 'scope face drawings from 2.3 & 2.6, the schematics from 2.2 & 2.5 as well as the answers to the questions in 2.7 & 2.9 Part 3: Op-Amps Reading: CKO Ch.
+11, 12, 14 (13 and 15 would be useful), H&H sections 4.01-4.09 Assignment: Complete the following exercises.
 3.1) Draw a schematic of a trans-resistive configuration with a gain of 1V/mA.
 You should maintain 2.5V across the photo-transistor.
 The schematic should be complete with component values, based on the parts you have in your kits.
 3.2) Build up that configuration on your proto-board.
 3.3) Hook the output of the photo-transistor to the op-amp input.
 Make a 'scope face drawing of the op-amp output.
 3.4) Using the oscilloscope, measure the output of the op-amp with the emitter 2" from the detector.
 What is the measured output?
 3.5) Describe the oscilloscope settings you used to make the measurements in part 3.4.
 Why is the configuration you chose the best configuration for making this measurement?
 In the report: Include the schematic from 3.1, the drawing from 3.3, and the answers to questions in 3.4 & 3.5.
+Part 4: Comparators Reading: CKO Ch.
+11, 12, 14 (13 and 15 would be useful), Horowitz & Hill section 4.24, the attached sheet on configuring comparators (also see CKO 11.5).
+Assignment: Complete the following exercises.
+4.1) You should design a comparator in an inverting configuration with hysteresis.
+Shoot for trip points at approximately 0.8V and 1V.